Yracyy/Powerplan-Switcher-script/README.md

 # PowerPlan Switcher

-A lightweight PowerShell utility that automatically switches your Windows power plan based on whether your laptop is plugged in or running on battery — no manual toggling required.
+A lightweight PowerShell utility that automatically switches your Windows power plan based on whether your laptop is plugged in or running on battery.

 ## Why I built this